Liverwurst

 Liverwurst, leberwurst, or liver sausage is a kind of sausage made from liver.
 It is eaten throughout Europe, particularly Northern Germany, as well as North and South America, notably amongst the large German diaspora in Argentina and Chile.

 Some liverwurst varieties are spreadable.
 Liverwurst usually contains pigs' or calves' liver.
 Other ingredients are meat (notably veal), fat, and spices including ground black pepper, marjoram, allspice, thyme, ground mustard seed, and nutmeg.
 Many regions in Germany have distinct recipes for liverwurst.
-Adding ingredients like pieces of onion or bacon to the recipe make each variety of liverwurst very important to cultural identity.
+Adding ingredients like pieces of onion or bacon to the recipe makes each variety of liverwurst very important to cultural identity.
 For example, the Thüringer Leberwurst (Thuringian liverwurst) has a Protected Geographical Status throughout the EU.
 Recently, more exotic additions such as cowberries and mushrooms have gained popularity.

 Etymology

 The word liverwurst is a partial calque of German Leberwurst (/de/) 'liver sausage'; and 'liver sausage' is a full calque thereof.

-A fourteenth century mention in Latin however uses the term "liverworsted": "Hec fercula dari solent magna sulta, porrum, pulli, farti seu repleti, ferina apri, carnes piperis, XII tybie gesenghet, XII pulli in suffene seu sorbicio, liverworsted gherostet, assaturam, magnas carnes, oblatas et crumbrod."
+A fourteenth-century mention in Latin however uses the term "liverworsted": "Hec fercula dari solent magna sulta, porrum, pulli, farti seu repleti, ferina apri, carnes piperis, XII tybie gesenghet, XII pulli in suffene seu sorbicio, liverworsted gherostet, assaturam, magnas carnes, oblatas et crumbrod."